GabrielMorettii/GabrielMorettii/README.md

 <h1 align="center">Hello World, I'm Gabriel</h1>
-<h3 align="center">I'm a full-stack developer with a focus on JavaScript and its entire Ecosystem</h3>
+<h3 align="center">I'm a back-end developer with a focus on JavaScript and its entire Ecosystem</h3>

 <br>

 <img align="right" src="https://i.pinimg.com/originals/0a/85/67/0a8567efcf94be140d84d8c508290fb0.gif" width="400px" height="650px">

-- 🌱 I’m currently learning **React, React Native e NodeJS**
+- 🌱 I’m currently learning **NodeJS, Microsservices and Serverless**

-- 💬 Ask me about **HTML, CSS e JavaScript**

 - 👨‍🎓 I'm Analysis and Systems Development Student at Fatec Jales

 - 📄 Know about my experiences, **I've worked as a computer technician assistant and interned as an administrative assistant at TJSP**

-- ⚡ Fun fact **At school, I generally enjoyed solving math problems as a hobby.**

 <h3 align="left">Connect with me:</h3>